News: URL services in ACF 1.7.0

 End

-HTTP GET is mostly used for APIs that do not need much input, but retrieve data from the API.
-The URL contains the paramters to send, and we get the data in the response.
+HTTP_GET is mostly used for APIs that do not need much input but retrieve data from the API.
+The URL contains the parameters to send, and we get the data in the response.

 The parameters are: